dougissi/counting-triangles/README.md

 # Counting Triangles in a Node Graph with Python
-Repository: `counting-triangles`
+Written by Doug Issichopoulos, <a href="https://www.dougissi.com/" target="_blank">dougissi.com</a>

+Feb 6, 2020

 ![Counting Triangles Icon](/assets/counting_triangles_icon.jpg)

 ## Motivation
-One day at work with [Humanyze](https://humanyze.com/), I came across a particularly elegant and mysterious method to count the number of triangles in a node graph (in python).
+One day at work with <a href="https://humanyze.com/" target="_blank">Humanyze</a>, I came across a particularly elegant and mysterious method to count the number of triangles in a node graph (in python).

 > Suppose `S` is a numpy array of the square matrix representation of an undirected node graph (with no self edges), then